Wandalen/wTools/module/experimental/config_hierarchy/docs/api/001_config_paths_trait.md

 - Contains `/` or `\`
 - Contains `..`

-`discover_local_configs()` silently skips invalid app names to avoid breaking the discovery loop.
+The local config discovery loop silently skips invalid app names to avoid breaking the discovery walk.
 No other methods on `ConfigPaths` are validated at call time.

 ### Compatibility Guarantees